netinupur/car-or-tree-with-Spark-DL/README.md

 ## Challenges

-The few aspects of this project that we found challenging were :
+A few aspects of this project that we found challenging were :
 * Unreliability of Spark Cluster
 * Setting up the libraries on the cluster
 * Debugging Spark and understanding explain paths